 See Tape Face: While a show featuring a comedian with tape over their mouth doesn’t sound overly appealing, Tape Face is a highly regarded comedy show in Las Vegas.
 A finalist on “America’s Got Talent” in 2016, Tape Face is bound to make you laugh, all without uttering a single word.

 Menopause the Musical: While a comedy show focused on “the change” that occurs mid-live may not have been atop your list of things to do in Vegas, you may want to reconsider.
-Menopause the Musical has earned an impressive 4.5/5 stars on TripAdvisor, with audiences agreeing that it’s hilarious.
+Menopause the Musical has earned an impressive 4.5/5 stars on TripAdvisor after 840+ reviews – The masses agree that it’s hilarious.

 Snag a Huge Cocktail: Looking for a place to buy one of those huge frozen cocktails you’ve seen people lugging around on the Strip?
 Numb, a bar found at the front of Harrah’s casino floor, sells a 64 oz. monster that will not only get you buzzing but will assist in beating the heat.